NCAR/DART/docs/pages/Getting_Started.md

 make sure you increase *max_defined_quantities*.

 <span id="newTYPES" class="anchor"></span> [](#newTYPES)
+#### Adding a new observation *type*

+The observation support modules are in the `DARTHOME/observations/forward_operators` directory.
+If the observation type logically belongs in an existing observation module, it should be fairly obvious how to add support for a new observation type.
+Feel free to use ideas from other modules - look around!
-#### To add a new observation *type* which does not fit into any of the already-defined obs_def files

-a new file should be created in the `DARTHOME/observations/forward_operators` directory.
+To add a new observation *type* which does not fit into any of the already-defined obs_def files, a new file should be created in the `DARTHOME/observations/forward_operators` directory.
 These files are usually named according the the pattern `obs_def_X_mod.f90`, where the *X* is either an instrument name, a data source, or a class of